broomburgo/Narratore/Docs/WRITING_A_STORY.md

 }
 ```

 Within the `onSelect` closure, __a single step` must be defined__: this will keep the narration linear, because the `choose` function will define a single step, that includes both the choice and the result of the choice.
-But thanks to the `tell` and `then` functions, it's actually possible to produce multiple messages within the context of an option, and also to jump to another branch, or within the same branch but in a different place.
+But thanks to the `tell` and `then` functions, it's actually possible to produce multiple messages within the context of an option, and also to jump to another scene, or within the same scene but in a different place.
 Here's some examples:

 ```swift
 "You try to remember what the creature looked like.."